maciejg-git/litewind-alpine-documentation/documentation/carousel.md

 If you need to permanently hide navigation controls, simply delete them from the template.

-To hide them selectively or based on user actions, check the following two examples.
+To hide them selectively or based on the component's state, check the following two examples.

 You can use `data-no-first-and-last-button` prop to hide the "previous" button of the first slide and the "next" button of the last slide.

 {% render "example.liquid" example: "examples/carousel-hide-controls-prop.html", tabs: examples.carouselHideControlsProp, centerFlexRow: true %}

-To hide navigation controls based on the user actions, you can use Tailwind's `group` class.
+To hide navigation controls based on the component state, you can use Tailwind's `group` class.
 In the next example, the buttons are displayed when the pointer hovers over the carousel.

 {% render "example.liquid" example: "examples/carousel-hide-controls-group.html", tabs: examples.carouselHideControlsGroup, centerFlexRow: true %}